cldeluna/pyats_intro/README.md

 The pyATS/Genie CLI has a handy interactive script that will walk you through creating your first testbed file without having to dig into the syntax of the file.

+> [!NOTE]
-Note: You will need to pip install some Python Excel modules to run this but luckily it will tell you what you need if you don't already have them installed (xlsxwriter, xlrd, xlwt).
+> You will need to `pip install` some Python Excel modules to run this but luckily
+> it will tell you what you need if you don't already have them installed
+> (xlsxwriter, xlrd, xlwt).

 The **genie create testbed interactive**  command will walk you through some questions and then generate a properly formatted testbed file.
 The command below will generate that file as *my_testbed.yml* in the local directory.
 You can provide a different path or subdirectory if you want to.
 In production, I generally put testbed files in a subdirectory.